KDE/kde-builder/doc/chapter_05/supported-cmdline-params.md

 module would ordinarily be built.

-For example, if the normal build list was moduleA, moduleB, moduleC, then `--stop-before moduleB` would cause kdesrc-build to only build `moduleA`.
+For example, if the normal build list was moduleA, moduleB, moduleC, then `--stop-before moduleB` would cause kde-builder to only build `moduleA`.

 (cmdline-stop-after)=